HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 ```

 When you modify the `Windows11DragAndDropToTaskbarFixConfig.txt`, the program will ask you to automatically restart itself.
 So you don't need to go to the Task Manager each time you want to test something.

+Please note that I'll update the configuration details when I have more time for minor tweaks like this.

 ### **New Ideas Are Welcome**